hisham2630/HuaWei-ONU-Power-Monitor-System/README.md

 ### WebUI Configuration
 1. Access the WebUI at `http://localhost:3000`
-2. Login with default credentials (admin/admin123)
+2. Login with the default credentials provided during installation.
 3. Navigate to device management to add your ONU devices
 4. Configure notification settings via the API Config button